 What Are The Different Types Of Lions?

-Defining what a lion is by the continent they live on, or their physical appearance no longer applies.
+Defining a species of lion based on the continent where lions live or their physical look is no longer applicable.

 So how do we know how many types of lions there are in the world?
-Read on to find out.
+Continue reading to uncover the different types of lions in the world.

 How Many Types Of Lion Are There?

-From the reclassification of the categories of lion there emerged just two, Panthera leo leo and Panthera leo melanochaita.
+The reclassification of lion species resulted in the emergence of just two categories: Panthera leo leo and Panthera leo melanochaita.

-The former is now commonly referred to as the Northern lion and the latter is called the Southern lion.
+The former is commonly known as the Northern lion species, and the latter is termed the Southern lion species.

-These categories are based on the genetic lineage of lions based in different places such as Africa and Asia.
+These species of lion are classified based on their genetic lineage, tracing back to regions where lions live such as Africa and Asia.

-Northern lions include populations in North, Central and West African countries as well as those in Asia.
+The lion population that constitutes the Northern lions includes those living in North, Central and West African countries, as well as Asia.

 The dividing line between these two types of lion is around Sudan and Ethiopia.